 - New School University (New York, NY) is recommended for a $50,000 grant to support PetLab, a professional development project based on the principles of game design.
 In partnership with the Institute of Play, participants will engage in and instruct others in design-based processes, including problem-solving, sketching, prototyping, testing, and modifying.

 - InsideOut Literary Arts Project (Detroit, MI) is recommended for an $80,000 grant to support the Voices High School Literary Expansion program, in which teams of writers-in-residence will visit Detroit public high schools to present a literature program to enhance the schools' curriculum throughout the school year.
 Services will include year-long creative writing residencies in selected classes; creative writing teaching units developed with classroom teachers; guest poets; one-on-one mentoring in a writing center;; publication in literary journals; and public performances.

 - SAY Sí (aka San Antonio Youth YES!)
 (San Antonio, TX) is recommended for a $20,000 grant to support Project Say Sí, a multidisciplinary "open studio" visual arts program.
 High school students will conceptualize, produce, refine, and eventually exhibit and sell their own artwork in a manner that parallels the working process of professional artist.

-Please see the complete listing of projects receiving Learning in the Arts grant support in this round of fiscal year 2011 funding.
+Use Recent Grants Search to see complete listing of projects receiving Learning in the Arts grant support in this round of fiscal year 2011 funding.

 Arts on Radio and Television grants support the development, production, and national distribution of radio and television programs on the arts.
 The recommended projects will support the creation and presentation of more than 3,100 hours of arts programming, including television and radio programming, as well as projects that stream on the Internet, and mobile phone and tablet applications.
 Through the Arts on Radio and Television category, 64 grants out of 145 eligible applications are recommended for funding for a total of $4 million.